One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Neuron-Level Risk Mechanism Analysis

 Formally, let \(\eta_{risk_1}\) and \(\eta_{risk_2}\) denote the sets of risk-specific neurons for two distinct risk dimensions.
 We define the set of entangled neurons as their intersection:

 These neurons contribute substantially to both risk behaviors, potentially leading to functional interference or conflict.

 To further investigate this potential conflict, we interpret the sign of each neuron's attribution score.
 Recall that attribution scores indicate the direction and strength of a neuron's influence on risk-related output generation.
 A positive score implies that increasing the neuron's activation amplifies the expression of the associated risk, whereas a negative score suggests that activation suppresses risk manifestation.
-This directional information is crucial in identifying neurons whose behavioral roles are contradictory across risks.
+We further validated the causal impact of these identified neurons through causal intervention.

 Based on this insight, we define \textit{conflict-entangled neurons} as a subset of entangled neurons that exert opposing influences across different risks.
-Specifically, we identify neurons whose signed attribution scores under two risk dimensions have opposite signs:
+Specifically, we identify neurons whose risk attribution scores under two risk dimensions have opposite signs:

 Here, \(Attr_{risk_i}(\eta)\) denotes the attribution score of neuron \(\eta\) under risk dimension \(i\).
-A negative product indicates that the neuron increases one risk while simultaneously decreasing the other—revealing a fundamental directional conflict.
+A negative product indicates that the neuron increases one risk while simultaneously decreasing the other, revealing a fundamental directional conflict.

-These conflict-entangled neurons are of particular interest, as they may encode polysemantic representations that inherently trade-off between risks.